Peruvian Slang Words and Phrases

 Peruvian Slang Words A-E

-• peru-travel-peruvian-slang-words-dictionarya su madre – a common expression of surprise, often shortened to just “asu!”
+• a su madre – a common expression of surprise, often shortened to just “asu!”
 Despite the presence of the word “mother,” the expression is not rude (but don’t go experimenting with “mother” expressions – you could get in trouble).

 • al toque – right away, straight away.
 Bear in mind that “right away,” like mañana, could mean a few hours or a few weeks in Peru.